rob-long/app-bridge/README.md

 ## Features

 - **State Management**: Utilize RxJS `BehaviorSubject` for managing state.
-- **Framework Integration**: Seamless integration with Angular and React.
+- **Framework Integration**: Seamless integration with Angular and React; additional framework support can be added.
 - **TypeScript Support**: Fully typed with TypeScript for better developer experience.

 ## Usage